What's The Best Time to Take CBD Before Bed?

 How CBD could help you sleep better than ever

-What makes CBDs so good for sleep in the first place?
-It all has to do with the unique way CBD binds to receptors in your endocannabinoids system.
+What makes CBD so good for sleep in the first place?
+It all has to do with the unique way CBD binds to receptors in your endocannabinoid system.
 With this binding action may come feelings of calmness and tranquility.

 Many CBD users — and more recently, much clinical research — attest to this concept.
 A first-of-its-kind 2019 study found that CBD’s pro-sleep power comes from its ability to calm down the overactive brain.
 Interestingly enough, this benefit remained even after patients stopped using CBD.
 Researchers suspect that even the shortest periods of CBD use may rewire certain parts of your brain (such as the GABAergic system), setting the stage for better sleep in the long run.
 [1]